Integral nationalism: Decentralizing nationalism

 Maurras is an opponent of Napoleonic centralization.
-He believes that this centralization, which results in statism and bureaucracy - thus joining the ideas of Joseph Proudhon - is inherent in the democratic system.
+He believes that this centralization, which results in statism and bureaucracy—thus joining the ideas of Joseph Proudhon—is inherent in the democratic system.
 He asserts that republics last only through centralization, with only monarchies strong enough to decentralize.
 Maurras denounces the insidious use of the word decentralization by the state, which allows it to deconcentrate its power while giving itself a prestige of freedom.
 What good is it to create universities in the provinces if the state centrally controls them anyway?

 A social nationalism

-Despite the measured and cautious support he gave to the Proudhon Circle, a circle of intellectuals launched by young monarchists hostile to liberal capitalism and calling for union with the revolutionary syndicalist movement inspired by Georges Sorel, Charles Maurras defended a social policy closer to that of René de La Tour du Pin; Maurras does not like Georges Sorel and Édouard Berth the systematic process of the bourgeoisie where he sees a possible support.
+Despite the measured and cautious support he gave to the Proudhon Circle, a circle of intellectuals launched by young monarchists hostile to liberal capitalism and calling for union with the revolutionary syndicalist movement inspired by Georges Sorel, Charles Maurras defended a social policy closer to that of René de La Tour du Pin; Unlike Sorel and Édouard Berth, Maurras does not systematically condemn the bourgeoisie, in which he sees a potential source of support.
 In the class struggle, Maurras prefers to propose, as in England, a form of national solidarity of which the king can constitute the keystone.